mikcon/ip-gmailer/README.md

 # IP Gmailer

-Python program to capture the public ip of the computer running the ip-gmailer and send a simple email containing only the ip address.
-The program works by retrieving a json formatted response from https://api.myip.com and emails the json key associated with the ip address.
+Python program to capture the public ip of the computer running ip-gmailer.py and send a simple email containing only the ip address.
+The program works by retrieving a json formatted response from https://api.myip.com and then emails the json key value for the ip address.

 Clone the respository.
 Modify config.py with your settings.